hanya/pyuno3ext/README.md

 How to Use
 --------
-If you do no have write permission to program/unorc or uno.ini file, you can not use this extension.
+If you do not have write permission to program/unorc or uno.ini file, you can not use this extension.
 This extension conflict with original Python.
 So you have to disable the original implementations.
 There are two ways to do.